qbicsoftware/postman-cli/README.md

 Use the `--output-dir` option to specify a location on your client the location will be interpreted relative to your working directory.

 ##### File integrity check
 Postman computes the CRC32 checksum for all input streams using the native Java utility class [CRC32](https://docs.oracle.com/javase/8/docs/api/java/util/zip/CRC32.html).
-Postman favors [`CheckedInputStream`](https://docs.oracle.com/javase/7/docs/api/java/util/zip/CheckedInputStream.html) over the traditional InputStream, and promotes the CRC checksum computation.
+Postman favours [`CheckedInputStream`](https://docs.oracle.com/javase/7/docs/api/java/util/zip/CheckedInputStream.html) over the traditional InputStream, and promotes the CRC checksum computation.

-Computed CRC32 checksums are compared with CRC32 checksum stored on our servers.
+Computed CRC32 checksums are compared with CRC32 checksums stored on our servers.
 When the checksum does not match, then the download failed.
 Each download is attempted multiple times.
 When all attempts fail, the mismatching checksum is recorded in your log directory in the `checksum-mismatch.log` file.